Elder Financial Abuse by Brokers and Investment Advisers

 - Unsuitable investments: Using a senior investor's money to purchase financial products or funds that are inappropriate for their risk tolerance level or goals will generate high commissions for the financial representative.

 - Exploitation: Exploiting an older investor's funds in other ways, including borrowing money from that customer, making themselves the benefactor of their will, or stealing their money.

 - Negligence.
 This doesn't necessarily involve the intent to commit elder investment fraud or other willful misconduct.
 Rather, the broker acted carelessly, cluelessly, or failed to act at all, causing the older investor to suffer financial harm.

 For an older investor to suffer significant financial losses at this late stage in life, the consequences can be devastating.
 It may impact their ability to support themselves or pay for crucial medical care.
 Brokerage firms and their registered representatives know all of this.

 Yet, year after year, tens of thousands of seniors continue to lose a lifetime of savings because a broker or financial adviser mishandled or misappropriated their money.
 When this happens, it's not just the financial professional that should be held liable for elder investor fraud.
 The broker-dealer that did not protect them and failed to properly supervise their registered representative also should be held accountable for damages.A Broker Fraud Firm Fighting for Older Investors and Their Families

 For 30 years, SSEK Law Firm has helped seniors and retirees recover their losses caused by the negligent and fraudulent actions of brokers and their firms.
-We represent older investors and their families nationwide and have recovered many millions of dollars on our clients' behalf.
-Contact our senior investor fraud attorneys today.
+We represent older investors and their families nationwide and have recovered many millions of dollars on our client's behalf.
+Contact our senior investor fraud attorneys, securities attorneys and investment loss lawyers today.